DLR-SC/ESID/.github/PULL_REQUEST_TEMPLATE/default.md

 <!--
 Please give a short explanation about why you implemented the PR as you did.
-Discuss possible alternative implementations, that you considered and why you chose this one.
+Discuss possible alternative implementations that you considered and why you chose this one.

 If the PR is trivial you can remove this section.
 -->